 7. What can I purchase in my IRA besides real estate?

-You may purchase notes, commissions, options, private placements, accounts receivable, timber deeds, crops, cattle, stock, bonds, mutual funds, certificates of deposit, anything which is not prohibited or collectible as defined by the Internal Revenue code.
+You may purchase notes, commissions, options, private placements, account receivables, timber deeds, crops, cattle, anything which is not prohibited or collectible as defined by the Internal Revenue code.

 10. How often do I receive a statement on my accounts?